 Until about five years ago, Sarasota-Manatee beer heads sang the same sad song: You have to drive north over the Skyway to find fresh craft beer.
 But now they’ve happily changed their tune.
 The 941 area code now sports six craft breweries, each with excellent products and a distinct, Southwest Florida style.
 Now some Pinellas/Hillsborough residents are traveling south for a taste of our beer scene.

-Each of these breweries distributes its products to local restaurants and bars (and beyond), and all have (or are planning) canning/bottling production for retail.
-But for the true craft beer experience, you must visit their taprooms, where each unique environment sets the perfect scene for sampling some exceptional brews.
+For the true craft beer experience, visit their taprooms, where each unique environment sets the perfect scene for sampling some exceptional brews.
 And while these breweries produce only liquid sustenance, in true craft beer tradition, each site is frequented by food trucks that offer a variety of options to hungry customers.

 Let’s pull up a stool, order a tasting flight, and start sipping.